 - All qualified applicants and spouses are required to attend one regional selection seminar for further orientation.
 Additional screening information will be required from the applicant during this meeting.

-- Selection seminars will take place on June 13, 15, and 21st at various locations throughout the state.
+- Selection seminars will take place early August at various locations throughout the state.